lopis/lopis/README.md

 #### 🎮 js13k game entries

+🍞 `2023` [Market Street Tycoon](https://lopis.github.io/market-street-tycoon/dist/) A trading game where you try to resell local goods at the best price.

 🔴 `2022` [Planet B](https://lopis.github.io/mars/) A co-op game about earth climate refugees moving to mars.

 🐜 `2021` [Welcome to Ant Space](https://js13kgames.com/entries/ant-space) A zen game about watching ants following each other.